Are you suffering from re-occurring red ‘mitemares’?!

 How do they arrive?

-Prevention is always better than cure, I firmly believe that all poultry keepers should behave as if they have red mite in all their poultry houses, treating them all regularly, thereby undertaking regular course of preventative action... just in case!
-I'm often asked where red mite come from, how do they arrive in ones poultry house, or, what brings them in?
-The truth is, there are lots of possibilities, some say ‘wild birds’, some say ‘chicken to chicken’, some say on second hand housing and equipment, and some say lots of other stuff!
+Prevention is always better than cure, I firmly believe that all poultry keepers should behave as if they have red mite in all their poultry houses, treating them all regularly, thereby undertaking a regular course of preventative action... just in case!
+I'm often asked where red mite come from, how do they arrive in one's poultry house, or, what brings them in?
+The truth is, there are lots of possibilities, some say ‘wild birds’, some say ‘chicken to chicken’, some say on second-hand housing and equipment, and some say lots of other stuff!
 No one can be totally sure, earlier on I compared them to specks of dust, undoubtedly at that level they could even be carried on the wind.
 My belief now, how and where is irrelevant, I think we should expect the worst when considering red mite and act accordingly – Prevention!